 - This tour is designed for those who like to challenge themselves with outdoor activities in Gobi desert.

 - Your participation in this trip is helping to financially support nomadic families living in Mongolia.
-And certain percent of our profit will be donated to humanity work in Mongolia.

 Day 1.
 Baga Gazariin Chuluu –Rock Formations Today we are driving to baga gazriin chuluu /rock formation/ is a 15 km long and 10 km wide stone massif, is located Middle Gobi.
 Over 20 kinds of medical herbs and many species of animals such as wild sheep, ibex and marmot exist here, if you have chance you might the wild animals.
 Surtiin am is one of many beautiful places in Baga gazriin stone massif.
 This is a narrow canyon with asp, birch, white whicker and elm tree, as well the ruin of a stone temple and the site of 2 yurts where monks lived and meditated since the seventieth century.